 - Surveillance footage

-Evidence collection is key to understanding trucking company versus truck driver versus manufacturer liability.
+Evidence collection is key to determining if you can sue the trucking company for a truck accident.
 If the truck’s system collects trip data, a lawyer may access that as well as any additional information that supports your right to financial recovery.

 Black Box Data from the Truck Can Be Crucial Evidence in a Truck Accident Lawsuit

-Many semi-trucks are installed with an event recorder, often called a black box.
-The event recorder collects data about the characteristics of the truck on a continuous basis.
+Many semi-trucks have an event recorder installed in the vehicle, often referred to as a black box.
+The event recorder collects data about the truck on a continuous basis.
 This data could provide critical evidence in a trucking accident claim, revealing the events that led up to the crash and the driver’s performance.
-Black box data stored on a commercial truck include:
+Black box data stored on a commercial truck includes:

 - Communication between driver and dispatch